 Wittenberg University maintains a prioritized list of projects to upgrade older fire systems, enhance the capabilities of existing systems, or install new fire safety systems in existing buildings in accordance with local/state fire codes.
-Currently the University does not have any plans for future improvements to fire safety.
+Currently the University has plans to change the method of receiving and monitoring fire alarms.